Watch Information and History

 ETA 2892 Flavors

 Quite a few people were curious about the fit and finish of the various 2892’s currently on the market.
 That’s a really difficult question to answer, as some types of finishes are more attractive than others.
-Also, some give the appearance of a better finish, when in reality it’s just a finer decoration finished to the same degree.
-For example, fine perlage versus heavy stripes.
+Also, some give the appearance of a better finish.
+In reality, its just a finer decoration finished to the same degree, like fine perlage versus heavy stripes.

 My experience has been that the ones that have the nicest quality finish are Breitling, Cartier GP/Bulgari 220, Frank Muller 2800 , IWC’s 375XX and the Ulysse Nardin.
 The Omega 1120 is one small step above the others.
 Why do I put it slightly ahead?
 Because it’s the only one that is as nicely finished on the dial side as it is on the working side.